ronald-wee/HDB-Resale-Analysis/README.md

 # HDB-Resale-Analysis
 A cursory data exploration into HDB Resale Data featuring the use of maptplitlib, dataframes and other beginner or intermediate tricks via the Juptyer Notebook.
 May or may not be updated to incorporate more advanced visualization techniques should a appropriate question be considered.
+Narrative edits and ease of reading functionality will also be done.